splunk/observability-workshop/docs/dashboards/adding-charts.md

 This means you chart will be saved in this Dashboard.

 Name the Chart **Latency History** and add a Chart Description if you wish.

 ![Save Chart 1](../images/dashboards/M-MoreCharts-1.png)

 Click on **Save And Close**{: .label-button .sfx-ui-button-blue}.
 This returns you to your dashboard that now has two charts!

 ![Save Chart 2](../images/dashboards/M-MoreCharts-2.png)
-Now lets quickly add an other Chart based on the previous one.
+Now let's quickly add another Chart based on the previous one.

 ---